Motivic spectra and universality of $K$-theory

 Then $LG_c$ is $\mcal{C}$-linear and $Ls_+$ is $\mcal{C}^\mbb{N}$-linear. \end{p}

 \begin{lemma} There is a natural $\mcal{C}$-linear equivalence

-where the colimit is taken in $\Mod_\mcal{C}(\Pr^L)$. \end{lemma} \begin{proof} By Lemma \ref{lem:cTe}, it suffices to show that a lax $c$-telescope $E$ is a $c$-spectrum if and only if the corresponding section $E\colon\mbb{N}\to\mcal{E}$ is cartesian, but this is straightforward to check. \end{proof}
+where the colimit is taken in $\Mod_\mcal{C}(\Pr^L)$. \end{lemma} \begin{proof} By Lemma \ref{lem:cTe}, it suffices to show that a lax $c$-telescope $E$ is a $c$-spectrum if and only if the corresponding section $E\colon\mbb{N}\to\mcal{E}$ is cartesian, but this is a simple paraphrase. \end{proof}

 \begin{corollary} The adjonction

 is an adjoint equivalence. \end{corollary} \begin{proof} Let $X\colon\mbb{N}\to\Pr^L$ denote the diagram $\mcal{D}\xrightarrow{c\otimes}\mcal{D}\xrightarrow{c\otimes}\cdots$.
 Since the functor $+1\colon\mbb{N}\to\mbb{N}$ is cofinal, it induces an equivalence $\colim X\xrightarrow{\sim}\colim(X\circ (+1))$, but this functor is identified with $s_-$ under the equivalence in Lemma \ref{lem:cTe3}. \end{proof}